-It’s divided by the winding Huangpu River with the futuristic financial district on one side, historic waterfront buildings of The Bund, bustling shopping streets and ancient gardens on the other.
+It’s divided by the winding Huangpu River with the futuristic financial district on one side, historic waterfront buildings of The Bund, bustling shopping streets, and ancient gardens on the other.

 Also known as the “Pearl of Asia”, – Shanghai is a city of great contrasts and a must-visit location whilst in China.

-If you would like to know what Shanghai has to offer, take a look at our travel guide and top things to do in Shanghai below!
+If you would like to know what Shanghai has to offer, take a look at our travel guide and the top things to do in Shanghai below!

 While Beijing is the capital of China, so are Shanghai, the city with the largest population in China.

 - See Shanghai’s Modern Skyscrapers from The Bund

 - Gain Incredible Views from Oriental Pearl Shanghai TV Tower

 - Explore Creative Shanghai in Tianzifang / The French Concession

 - See Shanghai from Jin Mao Tower Sky Walk

 - Sample Shanghai Cuisine